Your Land, Your Decision

 For purposes of this guide “trust personalty” will be referred to as “trust funds” throughout the remainder of this guide.

 In other words, when an AI/AN passes away and owned trust or restricted lands and/or trust funds at the time of death, there must be a way of transferring the trust lands/funds to the deceased person’s heirs or to whoever is to take ownership under the terms of a will.
-OHA will determine what trust lands/funds the deceased person owned, determine the deceased person’s legal heirs or devisees and order distribution of the trust or restricted lands or funds to the appropriate persons.
+The Office of Hearings and Appeals (OHA) will determine what trust lands/funds the deceased person owned, determine the deceased person’s legal heirs or devisees and order distribution of the trust or restricted lands or funds to the appropriate persons.

-As you can see the probate of trust or restricted land and trust funds uses legal terms such as “heirs” and “devisees”, please see the Definitions section in this booklet for an explanation of these terms.
-(Table of Contents)
+The probate of trust or restricted land and trust funds uses legal terms such as “heirs” and “devisees.”
+For more information about the legal terms used in the probate process, please see the Probate Terms Glossary.

 Who will process the probate?